|

 training their employee responders.
 As part of the contract, I interviewed care team

 numerous family members in the aftermath of the tragedies.
-While she fo
+While she found her

 first two assignments to be very satisfying, she expressed regrets about the last